• Skip to main content

 Step 1 - Get it Hot!

-The skillet is sitting on your stovetop, you've eaten dinner, and cleaned up everything else.
-But, cheese and burgers are crusted to the bottom of the skillet in a greasy mess.
-Scrape as much as you can into the garbage with a rubber spatula.
+First, scrape as much as you can into the garbage with a rubber spatula.
 You don't want that grease going down your drain.
-Put the skillet on the burner and heat it back up, high heat for a minute or so until it is really hot.
+Put the skillet back on the burner and heat it back up, high heat for a minute or so until it is really hot.

 Step 3 - Rinse